-This Spicy Muffuletta Oven Panini combines the tart, complex flavors of homemade olive spread, crisped ham and melty provolone cheese with rich, flavorful Italian meats for the ultimate spicy panini that comes together in just 40 minutes!Jump to recipe
+This Spicy Muffuletta Oven Panini combines the tart, complex flavors of homemade olive spread, crisp buttery ham, and melty provolone cheese with rich, spicy Italian meats for the ultimate oven panini that comes together in just 40 minutes!JUMP TO RECIPE

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 Bring NOLA home with my easy, Spicy Muffaletta Oven Panini!